TheNoobInventor/sudoku-ai-solver/README.md

 ## Docker container

-The main Jupyter notebook and relevant files needed for this project can be run in a Docker container.
+The main Jupyter notebook, `sudoku_puzzle_extractor.ipynb`, and relevant files needed for this project can be run in a Docker container.

 First pull the image: